aihamhasan/aihamhasan/README.md

 ### Hi there 👋
 - 🔭 I’m a Software Engineer - Flutter at DSI.dev
-- 🌱 I’m currently learning Full Stack Development, Machine Learning
+- 🌱 I’m currently learning Blockchain, Machine Learning
 - 👯 I’m looking to collaborate on Open Source Projects

 <!--